 Avery Kowalke, MS, LPC

 I grew up in Dane County and love being able to work in my community as a mental health counselor.
 At the end of my 7th grade school year, the teachers handed out recognitions to each student in the class and mine was for "great empathy."
-I'm pretty sure I didn't know what empathy was for another 10 years, but eventually realized that I have always been a sensitive, empathetic person.
+I'm pretty sure I didn't know what empathy was for years, but eventually realized that I have always been a sensitive, empathetic person.

-Twenty years later, I learned about the Person-Centered approach by Carl Rogers in graduate school, which encourages counselors to approach clients with "unconditional positive regard."
+Years later, I learned about the Person-Centered approach by Carl Rogers in graduate school, which encourages counselors to approach clients with "unconditional positive regard."
 It resonated instantly.
 I was inspired and thought about Carl Rogers all the way home on the city bus ride, and wrote a song about him the moment I got home!
 I truly care about my clients and believe that my "great empathy" and unconditional positive regard is apparent in my relationships with them.

 Following my graduation from UW-Madison with an MS in Counseling Psychology in 2011, I worked in area elementary schools as a Professional School Counselor and Positive Behavioral Interventions and Supports (PBIS) Coach for 8 years.
 This was an amazing experience that pushed me to grow immensely and helped me to appreciate the incredible task of teaching, and the intricacies of learning.
 I came to love PBIS, a systematic way for students, school staff, and families to use shared language about social-emotional and behavioral concepts and expectations.
 This systemic approach, and the importance placed on teaching behavior as we teach other subjects, is something I will always value and share with families as much as I can.

 I then became a Licensed Professional Counselor and started my private practice LLC in 2019, desiring to work with clients in a more focused and in-depth way.
-I love being able to apply elements of PBIS and school experiences with child and parent clients I work with today.
+I love being able to apply elements of my school experiences with child and parent clients I work with today.
 I was also fortunate to continue my learning as a Professional Counselor at Rogers Behavioral Health in 2019-2020 where I learned about CBT and DBT as an adult partial-hospitalization group therapist.

+As a result of these experiences, I offer an eclectic approach to counseling including great empathy, positivity, and evidence-based practices.
 Thank you for reading about me.
 I look forward to learning about YOU! :)